Challenges, Solutions & Resolutions

 The term intersectionality – referring to the complex and cumulative way different forms of discrimination like racism, sexism and classism overlap and affect minority groups and individuals — was coined by Kimberlé Crenshaw in 1989, but has recently come to the fore in discussions regarding workplace equality, diversity and inclusion.

 Current legal mechanisms and employment processes to reconcile seemingly competing claims made for equality are proving unsatisfactory.
 Rights and respect campaigns such as #MeToo and Black Lives Matter have seen, and continue to see, significant growth.
 These movements are driving new responses in the behaviour of companies and public services, both in the workplace and outside it.
+In the services and promotional images they provide – wider recognition of the mosaic of difference.

 Intersectionality is the growing challenge.
 Whether it’s HR and Personnel Development in employment matters within a company, public relations in an organisation, or service delivery in education; policing; health; retail; financial services or the media.